danbev/learning-openssl/notes/webcrypto.md

 This object has the following properties:
 `name` which is a string and one of `RSASSA-PKCS1-v1_5`, `RSA-PSS`, or `RSA-OAEP`.

-`modulusLength` the length of the RSA modulus and should be atleast 2048.
+`modulusLength` the length of the RSA modulus and should be at least 2048.

 `publicExponent` is of type Uint8Array.